chasetermination/Chase-Termination/README.md

 - t_terminates-l: The end-to-end time to check termination.
 - t_linear_db-l: The time to linearize the database.
 - t_linea_rules-l: The time to linearize the set of rules.

+## Checking Chase Termination for Simple-Linear and Linear TGDs